dmacneill/GrapheneClassifier/README.md

 *Left: Table of F-scores for the four classes, for different model types.
 LE refers to contrastive pre-training plus training of the linear output layer with the backbone frozen, while FT refers to contrastive pre-training with fine-tuning as descrived above.
 Right: Harmonic average of F-scores over class versus dataset size for selected model types*

+All models are able to obtain F-scores well above random (the best F-scores from a constant policy are 0.23, 0.23, 0.22, 0.41 for the four classes).
+For the full dataset, the small CNN-4 trained from scratch has the best performance.
+I also experimenting with holding out a fraction of the training data.
+Larger models with contrastive pre-training only outperforms for the smallest dataset (76 training examples) but more data is needed to find the exact crossover point.

 ### References
 <a id="1">[1]</a> K.S.
 Novoselov *et al.,* "Electric field effect in atomically thin carbon films", *Science* **306**, 666-669 (2004)